waku-org/specs/standards/application/relay-reliability.md

 Waku provides an efficient transport layer for p2p communications.
 It defines protocols like [Relay](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/11/relay.md) and [Lightpush](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/19/lightpush.md) / [Filter](https://github.com/vacp2p/rfc-index/blob/main/waku/standards/core/12/filter.md) for routing messages in decentralised networks.
 However, there is no guarantee that a message broadcast in a Waku network will reach its destination.

 For example, the receiver in a chat application using Waku as p2p transport may miss messages when a network issue happens at either the sender or the receiver side.

 In general, a message in a Waku network may be in one of 3 states from the sender's perspective:

-- **outgoing**, the message is posted by its creator but no confirmations from other nodes yet
+- **outgoing**, the message is posted by the sender but no confirmations from other nodes yet
 - **sent**, the message is received by any other node in the network
-- **delivered**, the message is acknowledged by the receiver
+- **delivered**, the message is acknowledged on the application layer by the intended recipient

 Application like Status already uses [MVDS](https://github.com/vacp2p/rfc-index/blob/main/vac/2/mvds.md) for e2e acknowledgement in direct messages and group chat.
-There is an ongoing [discussion](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293) about a more general and bandwidth efficient solution for e2e reliablity.
+Also there is an ongoing [discussion](https://forum.vac.dev/t/end-to-end-reliability-for-scalable-distributed-logs/293) about a more general and bandwidth efficient solution for e2e reliablity.

 In other words, an application defines a payload over Waku and is interested in e2e delivery between application users.
 Waku provides a pub/sub broadcast transport, which is interested in reliably routing a message to all participants in the broadcast group.